puppeteer/puppeteer/docs/api.md

   - `secure` <[boolean]>
   - `sameSite` <[string]> `"Strict"` or `"Lax"`.

-If no URLs are specified, this method returns cookies related to the current page.
+If no URLs are specified, this method returns cookies for the current page URL.
 If URLs are specified, only cookies for those URLs are returned.

 #### page.deleteCookie(...cookies)